boundarydevices/freertos-boundary/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

       "aplay -Dhw:3 --buffer-time=xxx --period-time=xxx xxx.wav -N &".
     E.g: aplay -Dhw:3 --period-time=500000 --buffer-time=10000000 xxx.wav -N &
     Now please use "echo mem > /sys/power/state" command to make A core enter suspend mode and the playabck work normally.
+    Note, make sure the A core has enough time to fill the audio buffer before going into suspend mode.

 When playback the .dsd/.dff file (only supported by AK4497 codec):